Magnus Cormack: Senator

 At the 1951 election, Cormack was elected to the Senate in fifth place on the Coalition ticket in Victoria.
 He was one of the few Liberals to oppose the Menzies Government's attempts to ban the Communist Party, telling Menzies that it was "draconian".
 His first span in the Senate lasted only two years, as he was defeated at the 1953 half-Senate election.
 Shortly before his term ended, he was one of the senators chosen to represent Australia at the coronation of Elizabeth II.
 Prior to the 1954 election, Cormack unsuccessfully contested Liberal preselection for the Division of Wannon.
 His opponent was future prime minister Malcolm Fraser, who was 23 years old at the time.
 Fraser had not expected to win, but mounted a strong grassroots campaign and impressed with his public speaking ability.
-Cormack's loss led journalist Don Whitington to describe him as "the unluckiest man in post-war Australian politics".
-He stood for the Senate at the 1955 election without success, and then the following year was defeated by George Hannan in a ballot to fill the casual vacancy caused by John Spicer's resignation.
+Cormack stood for the Senate at the 1955 election without success, and then the following year was defeated by George Hannan in a ballot to fill the casual vacancy caused by John Spicer's resignation.
+His losses led journalist Don Whitington to describe him as "the unluckiest man in post-war Australian politics".

 Cormack won first place on the Coalition ticket at the 1961 election, and was elected to a six-year Senate term commencing on 1 July 1962.
 He would be re-elected to further six-year terms at the 1967 and 1974 elections.
 The latter was cut short by a double dissolution, and at the 1975 election he won a three-year term ending on 30 June 1978.
 Cormack was chairman of the Joint Committee on Foreign Affairs from 1967 to 1969, and from 1970 to 1971 chaired the Select Committee on Securities and Exchange.
 The latter committee's report into financial malpractices received praise from the media, with The Age describing it as "probably the most incisive, impressive and influential document the Senate has ever produced".
 In the 1970 New Year Honours, Cormack was made a Knight Commander of the Order of the British Empire (KBE), "for long political and public service".

 After the disappearance of Prime Minister Harold Holt in 1967, Cormack played a role in John Gorton's ascension to the prime ministership.
 Their association dated back to the 1940s, when Cormack had helped recruit Gorton into the Liberal Party.
 According to Alan Reid, Liberal MPs "filed in and out of Cormack's room, some from other states, as votes for Gorton were lined up during the leadership struggle".
 The Liberal Party senators formed Gorton's power base, and Cormack helped keep them on-side during William McMahon's leadership challenges.
 Reid described him as "a manoeuvrer who preferred to work in the shadows than in strong sunlight".